 Pupils also have the opportunity to develop their appreciation for both the spoken and written word through two after-school clubs run by the department – Debating and Creative Writing.

 In the former, the art of considered reasoning is honed by participating in local and national debates.
-The school’s debating team receives regular expert coaching from members of the St Andrews University Debating Club and St Leonards has been playing host to a growing number of prestigious debating contests.
+The school’s debating team receives regular expert coaching from members of the St Andrews University Debating Club and St Leonards has played host to a growing number of prestigious debating contests.

 Our Creative Writing club meets every week to develop their understanding of various linguistic and literary devices and emulate great writers by employing these techniques in their own writing.